jsonquerylang/jsonquery-python/README.md

 - `query` is a JSON Query
 - `options` is an optional object that can have the following properties:
-  - `operators` a list with custom operators
+  - `operators` a list with custom operators, see section [Custom operators](#custom-operators).
-  - `indentation` a string containing the desired indentation, defaults to two spaces: `"  "`
+  - `indentation` a string containing the desired indentation, defaults to two spaces: `"  "`.
   - `max_line_length` a number with the maximum line length, used for wrapping contents.
 Default value: `40`.

 Example: